Help Center

 The next step in the partnership life cycle—Protect and Monitor—outlines how to ensure that all the hard work you put into planning your program is properly executed.
 Now that your program is fully up and running, take the time to confirm that your program is free of partners that drive suspicious or unwanted activity.

-When you actively monitor partner activity, you'll ensure the legitimacy of your partnerships program.
+When you actively monitor partner activity, you'll ensure the legitimacy of your partnership program.
 Take action when you see invalid partner activity and only reward partners that drive legitimate traffic.

 How to protect your program